-To make matters worse, the depressed housing market had hit my day job – installing hardwood floors – pretty hard.
-Because no one was purchasing houses, people were hesitant to dump any money into their own, not knowing if they’d be able to ever recoup the loss.
+To make matters worse, the depressed housing market had hit my day job (I was working as a floor installer at the time) pretty hard.
+Because no one was purchasing houses people were hesitant to dump any money into their own, not knowing if they’d be able to ever recoup the loss.

 Needless to say, it was a rough patch.

 We had to cover our mortgage, student loans, car payments, insurance, utilities, and groceries, not to mention all the other normal expenses we all have.

 We were lucky enough to have a good amount saved up which we used to float us for a while.

 KashKick: Get paid directly into your PayPal for watching videos, surfing, shopping and more.
 Join KashKick Now!

 Panel Payday: Earn up to $75 per survey.
 They also pay up to $50/hr for mystery shopping.
 Join Now!

 InboxDollars: Paid over $57 Million to members to watch videos, take surveys, shop and more.
 Get $5 instantly!

 Branded Surveys: Get $1 instantly just for joining for free.
 Plus get paid within 48 hours by PayPal!
 Join Branded Surveys

 First Opinion: Wanna get paid for every single survey (+ high paying online focus groups) with cash or direct deposit?
 This is for you!
 Join Now!